charava/eval_generator/README.md

 ## For all you developers out there...
 Poke your head into the code.
 We've left quite a few comments throughout to explain what the code is doing and what you should have installed to ensure the code runs.
-Check out Contact if you have questions and be sure to look through Here's some ideas for future exploration below.
+[Contact](#contact) us if you have questions and be sure to look through [Ideas for Future Exploration](#ideas-for-future-exploration).

 This React app was created using Create React App.